 Silver Glory String of Hearts can be the perfect plant for you as it is non-toxic, requires low to moderate maintenance, and is elegant.

-Keep them on your bookshelves or near a window in a hanging basket to jazz up your space with its glossy silvery leaves.
+Keep them on your bookshelves or near a window in a hanging basket to jazz up your space with their glossy silvery leaves.